-The methodological approach in this report is based on systematisation of the results on development of the 23 innovations in the first two years of the project implementation, with the aim of showcasing the innovations that have been demonstrated so far.
+This report showcases 35 innovations that have been demonstrated so far during the first three years of the ARV project implementation.
+The methodological approach in this report is based on systematisation of the results on development.
 In this context, the possibilities of further exploitation of the innovations are explored, as well as the replication and future use and applicability.

 As part of the Climate Positive Circular Communities Innovation Forum and key elements of this work, GDFA and NTNU have developed an online innovation management tool: ARV Innovations Tracker (see Figure 2).
 The Tracker is a web-based tool that showcases key information about all project innovations and offers an easy way to view and filter the innovations by parameters such as demonstration site, associated WP, leading organisation, and due date for delivery.
-This not only paves the way to systematically supporting the annual report on ARV Innovation Intelligence for Impact, but also offers the ARV Consortium an instrument to cluster innovations, learn from each other experiences, and discuss commonalities.
+This not only paves the way to systematically supporting the annual report on ARV Innovation Intelligence for Impact but also offers the ARV Consortium an instrument to cluster innovations, learn from each other experiences, and discuss commonalities.
 The broader goal is to collect, analyse, and disseminate innovations to facilitate knowledge exchange and outreach with the ARV Exploitation Board to ensure early identification and to scale commercially viable innovations.

 All key information about ARV innovations in the Tracker has been collected through the ARV Innovation Survey, which is a living tool.
-The key information related to the current and expected readiness levels of the innovations and the overall level of the development, targets group and expected impacts and its exploitation pathways, are collected through the ARV Innovation Survey bi-annually, according to the established innovation management approach (D1.3 Innovation Management Plan2).
+The key information related to the current and expected readiness levels of the innovations and the overall level of the development, targets group and expected impacts and exploitation pathways, are collected through the ARV Innovation Survey bi-annually, according to the established innovation management approach (D1.3 Innovation Management Plan2).
 For each of the ARV innovations, an Innovation Lead is appointed as the main responsible for developing and testing the innovation.